protocaller/ProtoCaller/docs/source/ProtoCaller.Ensemble.Ligand.rst

 instantiation, minimisation, protonation and parametrisation.
 It consists of an RDKit object and, when parametrised, a link to the parameter files.

-This means that this class has to be provided with compelte atom and bond information.
+This means that this class has to be provided with complete atom and bond information.
 This can be done using: SMILES strings, InChI strings, files which keep track of bond connectivity (such as SDF, MOL, MOL2) or an RDKit object.
 It is also highly advisable to not use SMILES/InChI strings when